QASymphony/cypress-sample/README.md

 cypress run --env tests="/path/to/testruns_list.json"
 ```

 2. Next, in our Cypress project, we will add code to the plugin (refer to [this documentation](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Plugin-files) for more information on Cypress plugin), which is conventionally located at <path/to/your/project>/cypress/plugin/index.js, for it to loads test runs' automation contents from the file `testruns_list.json`, then push them to the Global object Cypress.env("tests") as an array of test names that we will use later.
-Below is the code that we will put into cypress/plugin/index.js. **Note:** you do not need to do this as the code has already available in this sample project at [cypress/plugin/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/plugins/index.js)), however, when integrating your actual Cypress project, make sure you put this code into your cypress/plugin/index.js file.
+Below is the code that we will put into cypress/plugin/index.js. **Note:** you do not need to do this as the code is already available in this sample project at [cypress/plugin/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/plugins/index.js)), however, when integrating your actual Cypress project, make sure you put this code into your cypress/plugin/index.js file.

 ```javascript
 // cypress/plugin/index.js